humdrum-tools/humdrum-documentation/guide/ch08/index.md

 Shell Wildcard (\*)
 -------------------

-The asterisk is interpreted by the shell as a \"filename wildcard.\" When it appears by itself, the asterisk is \`expanded\' by the shell to a list of all files in the current directory (in alphabetical order).
+The asterisk is interpreted by the shell as a "filename wildcard."
+When it appears by itself, the asterisk is \`expanded\' by the shell to a list of all files in the current directory (in alphabetical order).
 For example, if the current directory contained just three files: